akkinoc/yaml-resource-bundle/README.md

 </dependency>
 ```

-### Creating a resource file
+### Creating resource files

-Create a resource file in YAML format on the classpath.
+Create a YAML-formatted resource file on the classpath.
 Also, create locale-specific resource files as needed.

 For example: